ChuckHill2/VideoLibrarian/Readme.md

 This is a standalone Windows app that will automatically download information for all the movies in your movie folders and present it to you in a searchable fashion in order to select a movie to watch.
-This app is designed to be viewed on your TV via an HDMI connection to your laptop.
+This app is designed to be viewed on your TV via an HDMI connection to your laptop (e.g. larger fonts).

 *Note: All this information (plus more) is available in the application about box.*

 ## Prerequisites

 MovieGuide uses .NET 4.5.
-If you are using a version of Windows less than Windows 8, then you must first install .NET 4.5.
+If you are using Windows 7 or earlier, then you must first install .NET 4.5.
 If you attempt to run this utility and .NET 4.5 is NOT installed, this application will fail to run.

-You may download and install .NET 4.5 from:
+You may download and install .NET 4.5 from:<br />
 <http://www.microsoft.com/en-us/download/details.aspx?id=30653>

 ## Installation

 Copy MovieGuide.exe to any new or existing writable directory.
+Copy the optional companion utility MovieFolderPrep.exe to the same folder in order to help setup the movie folders.
 That's it!

 Upon execution, MovieGuide.exe will create additional files in the same directory as the executable.